-Given the vast amount of plastic cups available, we suggest you remain calm, but act thoughtful when choosing a cup.
-In our opinion, cups with bodies made of glass or steel had many valuable attribute that put them high on our list, regardless of how the plastic debate plays out, but there were some nice high scoring plastic cups in our tests.
+Given the vast amount of plastic cups available, we suggest you remain calm but act thoughtfully when choosing a cup.
+In our opinion, cups with bodies made of glass or steel had many valuable attributes that put them high on our list, regardless of how the plastic debate plays out, but there were some nice high scoring plastic cups in our tests.

 Silicone is a soft, flexible material that allows spouts to be very gum friendly, and due to their soft nature, silicone spouts are less likely to cause injury than hard plastic spouts.
 However, given the possible degradation of silicone that is exposed to heat, we suggest hand washing silicone parts to avoid this possibility.